Vital to the recovery process

 Where We Treat

-Physical Therapy Services at Motus Rehabilitation are offered in three of our Metro-Detroit Clinics:
+Physical Therapy Services at Motus Rehabilitation are offered in the following Metro-Detroit Clinics: